platformio/platformio-docs/core/userguide/org/cmd_update.rst

 Description
 -----------

-Rename the organization or update an existing details.
+Rename the organization or update the existing details.

 Options
 ~~~~~~~